Chaos in self-gravitating many-body systems: Lyapunov time dependence of $N$ and the influence of general relativity: Introduction

 We argue that ensembles of reprehensive $N$-body solutions, from $N=4$ to $1024$ ($1k$), give statistically the same chaotic behavior as the converged solutions.
-This trend holds at least up to $N=1k$, for which we acquire converged solutions for $10$ H\'enon time units (equivalent to $4$ crossing times).
+This trend holds at least up to $N=1k$, for which we acquire converged solutions for $10$ H\'enon time units (equivalent to $\text{four}$ crossing times).
 It becomes rather unpractical to continue with converged solutions for $N \geq 1k$.

 Regardless of the large-$N$ behavior of the chaotic self-gravitating systems under Newton's forces, we also study the relativistic case.
-Rather than solving Einstein's field equations directly, we address relativistic dynamics via an expansion to the gravitational field in terms of $\Cscaling$, which expresses the speed of light ($c$) in dimensionless $N$-body units in terms of the velocity of the particles ($v$).
+Rather than solving Einstein's field equations directly, we address relativistic dynamics through an expansion to the gravitational field in terms of $\Cscaling$, which expresses the speed of light ($c$) in dimensionless $N$-body units in terms of the velocity of the particles ($v$).
 The zeroth order in this expansion represents Newton's equations of motion, which does not depend on the velocity.
 The first-order post-Newtonian term (the 1-PN) is proportional to $v^2/c^2$, describes the motion of $N$ Schwarzschild black holes, and is known as the Einstein-Infeld-Hoffmann (EIH) equation \citep{1938AMath.65..100E}. \cite{LorentzDroste_KNAW1917} worked out a first generalization for these post-Newtonian $N$-body equations of motion, but the final formulation was realized by \cite{1938AMath.65..100E}.

-Our study is motivated by the generally adopted view that the radiation-induced dissipation in general relativity quenches the chaotic behavior of the $N$-body system. \cite{1975ApJ...197..725S,2002PhDT.........8W,2003PhRvD..68b4004C,2011PhRvD..84j4038G,2014APS..APRM15008N} demonstrated that the pairwise post-Newtonian expansion to 2.5th order is chaotic in democratic three-body systems and studied the gravitational-wave signal for such systems \citep{2006ApJ...640..156G}.
+Our study is motivated by the generally adopted view that the radiation-induced dissipation in general relativity quenches the chaotic behavior of the $N$-body system.
+Spyrou \citep[1975, but see also,][]{2002PhDT.........8W,2003PhRvD..68b4004C,2011PhRvD..84j4038G,2014APS..APRM15008N} demonstrated that the pairwise post-Newtonian expansion to 2.5th order is chaotic in democratic three-body systems.
+They also studied the gravitational-wave signal for such systems \citep{2006ApJ...640..156G}.
 Chaotic behavior was not demonstrated for relativistic systems with more than three particles.